ML Sensitivity Indices

 Feature Importance

 With the optimal DT in hand, we may now question how important the Irises features are in determining the class/species.
-To answer this question, we again perform sensitivity analysis, but this time we select a uniform measure over the domain of Iris feautres.
-Our output which we wish to quantify the variance of is now a length 3 vector of class probabilites.
+To answer this question, we again perform sensitivity analysis, but this time we select a uniform measure over the domain of Iris features.
+Our output which we wish to quantify the variance of is now a length 3 vector of class probabilities.
 How variable is each species classification as a function of each Iris feature?

 xfeatures = df.to_numpy()